 When a dog gives birth and is raising her puppies, she will lick them around the anal area to encourage them to poop.
 She may also eat their feces.
-Yeah, I know… gross, right?
+Gross, right?

 How to Stop It: Be vigilant.
 This behavior will likely cease as the puppies grow.
 Clean their rear areas frequently and try to be proactive about noticing any elimination.
 Yelling at or punishing your dog for instinctive behavior is likely going to upset her and the puppies, and she may not be able to overcome the drive to lick.

 In this video, Dr. Stephen Brammeier of Kingsbury Animal Hospital offers some additional explanations and solutions:

 Some parasites in a dog’s body will leach away nutrients that the dog needs.
 Tapeworms are a good example.
 Sensing this, a dog may eat poop to try to replace the nutrients she is losing to the parasites.

 Keep an eye on your dog.
 Is she also losing weight, less active, having bowel issues, feverish — or is there something not quite right that you can’t put your finger on?

 How to Stop It: If you suspect that your dog has worms or parasites, definitely get her to the vet so that the diagnosis can be confirmed.
 You will want to start her on medication to treat the infestation right away if she does have worms or parasites.
 Left untreated, many parasites or worms such as hookworm or heartworm can be dangerous.

 Does your dog spend most of his day tied up in the backyard?